 Nithya Venkat loves to read books and write biographies about authors who have captured her heart.

-Samuel Langhorne Clemens (well-known as Mark Twain) was an American author, journalist, lecturer, entrepreneur, and a riverboat pilot.
+Samuel Langhorne Clemens (well-known as Mark Twain) was an American author, journalist, lecturer, entrepreneur, and riverboat pilot.
 He was born on November 30th, 1835, in Florida, Missouri, to John Marshall and Jane Lampton Clemens.

 He wrote two great classics under his pen name Mark Twain including The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.
 The writings of Mark Twain were highly influenced by his hometown and childhood experiences.